Welcome to today's edition of the Rush 24-7 podcast.

 Don't go away.

-It's the era of limball.
+It's the era of limbo, as defined by Daily Variety.

-I, ladies and gentlemen, single-handedly am responsible for the poisoned atmosphere surrounding the writers' guild of America strike and their talks with management.
+I, ladies and gentlemen, single-handedly am responsible for the poisoned atmosphere surrounding the Writers Guild of America strike and their talks with management.

 Welcome back.

-It's open line Friday, 800-282-288-2 on Tuesday On this program, behind this microphone, I said this.
+On Tuesday, on this program, behind this microphone, I said this.

 This is getting fun now, folks.

-This is just getting fun.
+This is just, this is just getting fun.

-Hillary the Comeback Kidette.
+Hillary the comeback cadet.

 Yep, that's what it'll be on Thursday night and Friday.